wahl-sec/trident/README.md

 Trident currently allows for modules written in `Python` to act as [plugins](#plugins) using the Trident library to allow for some basic instructions.

 `Trident` tries to use as little external modules as possible and allows the user to run `Trident` using only the standard library.
-This is done to ensure maximum compatability with hosts and to allow to focus on developing asynchronous libraries to use in the plugins. `Trident` also has the ability to use methods that rely on external libraries as well, like [`requests`](https://requests.readthedocs.io/en/master/) if preferred, for example, if the user lacks required functionality in the `Trident` plugin library functions.
+This is done to ensure maximum compatability with hosts and to allow to focus on developing asynchronous libraries to use in the plugins.

 For usage instructions on `Trident` please refer to the [usage](#usage) section.